 Requirements for Obtaining Road Work

-5. Work with a value of up to $ 6,500 may be performed by a contractor after the work is approved by the Public Works Department and a purchase order is issued.
+- Requirement 5: Work with a value of up to $60,000 may be performed by a contractor after three bids are provided, by the Public Works Department and a purchase order is issued.
 The CSA shall submit an informal proposal to the County from a prospective contractor for consideration.
 Contractors may use County Service Area Independent Contractor Agreement Form.

-6. Work costing between $6,501 and $9,999 is subject to informal bidding procedures, as specified by Public Contract Code 20150.
+- Requirement 6: Work costing between $60,001 and $200,000 is subject to informal bidding procedures, as specified by Public Contract Code 20150.
 These types of projects require that the CSA submit the scope of work and a location map.
 A request for proposals will be advertised in a newspaper of general circulation at least 24 hours prior to opening of the bids.
 Once the bids are reviewed the CSA representative will be notified of the results.
 Public Works will select the successful low bidder and issue a purchase order.
 Once a purchase order has been issued, Public Works must authorize any changes to the scope of work.

 Under emergency conditions, the CSA can hire a contractor to perform emergency work.
 The CSA representative shall call Public Works and will be issued an emergency purchase order number within approximately one‐half hour.
 Requests for after-hours or weekend emergency work should be submitted using our 24‐hour road maintenance dispatch phone number, (831) 477‐3999.
 Calls to this number are routed through the Santa Cruz County Emergency Communications Center (911), to the CSA administrator, or the on‐call Public Works supervisor.